1950s neck scarf

 During this decade, scarves were worn to coordinate with an outfit or an ensemble.
 Women wore suits of a skirt and matching jacket, and finished the look with coordinating gloves, handbag, hat and scarf.

-Scarves of this decade were frequently tied over the head to form a knot at the chin, just like in the 1940s.
+Scarves of this decade were frequently tied over the head to form a knot at the chin, just like in the 1940s, but were shorter in length.
 This protected the hair from the elements and added a touch of classy style while doing so.
+Prints could be bold or funny novelties.
+Solid color cotton, lace and shiny vinyl were also prevalent.

 Late 1960s skinny scarves return to fashion